West Africa Regional

 Average Annual Funding from USAID:

-CILSS is the technical arm of both ECOWAS and UEMOA.
+CILSS is the technical arm of ECOWAS and UEMOA.

-USAID’s support to CILSS has increased its capacity enormously, transforming CILSS into the leading technical arm of principal regional institutions, ECOWAS and WAEMU.
+USAID’s support to CILSS has increased its capacity enormously, transforming CILSS into the leading technical arm of principal regional institutions, ECOWAS and UEMOA.
 This support has helped CILSS to:

-• Integrate agricultural, meteorological and trade data relating to food security throughout the Sahel and WA, so that all farmers in the region have access to the same information and technology to mitigate climate risks and increase their profit margins for staple crops (maize, rice, sorghum, millet and livestock).
+• Collect and disseminate agricultural, meteorological and trade data relating to food security so all farmers in the region have access to the same information and technology to mitigate climate risks and increase their profit margins from staple and cash crops.

 • Standardize sanitary and phytosanitary policy throughout the region so farmers and consumers have the same protection from biosafety risks.

-• Monitor changing land use patterns in WA and the impact of land degradation, desertification and human use on the environment.
-By documenting the changing landscape, using satellite images and local knowledge, CILSS provides decision makers with information needed for managing their natural resources.
+• Monitor changing land use patterns and the impact of land degradation, desertification and human use on the environment through the CILSS/U.S. Geological Survey West Africa Land Use and Land Cover Trends Project.
+By documenting the changing landscape using satellite images and local knowledge, CILSS provides decision makers with information needed for managing their natural resources.

-• Creation of a cadre harmonisé, which uses five categories to determine the stage of vulnerability.
+• Created a cadre harmonisé that determines five stages of vulnerability.
 It uses 12 different indicators for the analysis: availability of food, accessibility of food, malnutrition, water supply, etc.

-• Regular dissemination of information to farmers by radio, using weather and climate information systems to advise farmers on how to best time their planting and whether or not to use short-season varieties of seeds in order to maximize production.
+• Regularly disseminates information to farmers by radio, using weather and climate information systems to advise farmers on how to best time their planting and whether or not to use short-season varieties of seeds in order to maximize production.

-• Development of early warning systems for farmers so they can better prepare for, deal with, and recover from ecological crises like drought or flood.
+• Improved early warning systems for farmers so they can better prepare for, deal with, and recover from ecological crises like drought or flood.

-• Initiation of a data collection system for intra-regional trade.
+• Initiated of a data collection system for regional trade.